Ports on the Mac and Modem

 Don't forget the Port Forward Link

-AS you can see my two devices in the pictures above have different layouts.
+As you can see my two devices in the pictures above have different layouts.
 The Port Forward site has pictures on it as well.
-Another place that allows you to access some emulated pages is this site at geeksquadwiki.com (router Emulator page) There are more in some of the links.
+Another place that allows you to access some emulated pages is this site at HighSpeed Tips (router Emulator page) There are more in some of the links.
 They give you the chance to see what other devices look like to compare how to do the settings, the wording used and where those settings can be found.
+(Edit 2024:- This link has been replaced with the HighSpeed Tips one.
+Across the header are DSL and Cable Modem links.
+On the Router page I linked to the site seems to be already somewhat date and not all links in the right hand column work.
+The Linksys one does where you can then chose a device, then version Number, then firmware version.
+HOwever both the Linksys and the Netgear ones I tried don't allow you to enter data and save it so you know what it looks like. )

 DMZ